Production function estimation using subjective expectations data: Monte Carlo Setup

 and the optimal level of materials is

 Capital is a dynamic input that evolves according to

 where $\delta=0.2$ represents depreciation.
 Investment is subject to convex, firm-specific adjustment costs given by

-where $1/ \phi_i$ is distributed log-normally across firms with sigma 0.6.
+where $1/ \phi_i$ is distributed log-normally across firms with a standard deviation ($\sigma$) of 0.6.
 While such firm-specific heterogeneity in capital adjustment costs renders the OP estimator inconsistent in all DGPs, it is included to generate variation in capital across firms comparable to that observed in both ACF's and our data.

 Under the assumptions described above, ACF extend the work of \citet{syverson_market_2001} and \citet{van_biesebroeck_robustness_2007} to obtain an analytical solution for optimal investment using Euler equation techniques: